uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

 do our best to keep the documentation consintent and the client should be able to verify if the structure is the expected one prior to the call.

+#### Cons
+- Does not cover possible semantic changes in the API calls implementation.

 ### Solution 6: Enhance the reported exceptions